History of the United States (1945–1964): Suburbia

 Very little housing had been built during the Great Depression and World War, except for emergency quarters near war industries.
 Overcrowded and inadequate apartments was the common condition.
 Some suburbs had developed around large cities where there was rail transportation to the jobs downtown.
 However, the real growth in suburbia depended on the availability of automobiles, highways, and inexpensive housing.
 The population had grown, and the stock of family savings had accumulated the money for down payments, automobiles and appliances.
 The product was a great housing boom.
 Whereas an average of 316,000 new housing nonfarm units had been constructed each year from the 1930s through 1945, there were 1,450,000 built annually from 1946 through 1955 in all areas, especially suburbs.

-The G.I.
-Bill guaranteed low cost loans for veterans, with very low down payments, and low interest rates.
+With the massive mobilization of the U.S. military during World War II, concerns emerged about mass unemployment among former servicemen following the end of the war and demobilization of the Armed Forces.
+In 1944, President Roosevelt signed the G.I.
+Bill, which was designed to help American servicemen secure employment after the war was over.
+The bill guaranteed low cost loans for veterans, with very low down payments, and low interest rates.
 With 16,000,000 eligible veterans, the opportunity to buy a house was suddenly at hand.
 In 1947 alone, 540,000 veterans bought one; their average price was $7,300 (equal to $84,000 in 2020).
 The construction industry kept prices low by standardization – for example standardizing sizes for kitchen cabinets, refrigerators, and stoves allowed for mass production of kitchen furnishings.
 Developers purchased empty land just outside the city, installed tract houses based on a handful of designs, and provided streets and utilities, as local public officials race to build schools.
 The most famous development was Levittown, in Long Island just east of New York City.
 It offered a new house for $1,000 down, and $70 a month; it featured three bedrooms, fireplace, gas range and gas furnace, and a landscaped lot of 75 by 100 feet, all for a total price of $10,000.
 Veterans could get one with a much lower down payment.
-Growth of the suburbs was especially prominent in the Sunbelt regions of the country; one example of a suburb on the West Coast was Lakewood, California, built largely to serve family of aviation workers.
+Growth of the suburbs was especially prominent in the Sunbelt regions of the country; one example of a suburb on the West Coast was Lakewood, California, built largely to serve families of aviation workers.
 Going hand-in-hand with suburban development was the rise of shopping malls, fast-food restaurants and coffee shops.